SCB LEGAL

 Certificate of Dispute Resolution A form that is to be completed at the end of a dispute resolution process by an official such as a Mediator or Registrar.
 The certificate includes details such as the type of dispute resolution conducted, whether a resolution was reached and the conduct of each of the parties.

-Certificate of Exemption A certificate issued when FDR is deemed inappropriate or unsuccessful, allowing parties to proceed to court.
+Certificate of Exemption A certificate issued when FDR is deemed inappropriate or unsuccessful, allowing parties to proceed to Court.

 Certificate of Readiness A form that must be filled out prior to the parties attending the Compliance and Readiness Hearing.
 This Certificate tells the Judge whether the matter is ready to get a Final Hearing date and includes information about each party, the costs already incurred and estimated future costs, the legal and factual issues in dispute that need to be determined by the Court, whether the parties have complied with the Orders and provided updated disclosure and other relevant details for the Court to consider when deciding whether to set the matter down for Final Hearing.
-The form can be found at the link below.

 Chain Of Custody Chain of custody is where a parent is required to undergo a urine drug test also known as urinalysis.
 The testing (urinalysis) is supervised.
 A certain time frame is usually stipulated and outlines when it must be completed, in order to be valid.